NIRSpec MSA Shutter Operability

 See also: MPT - Plans

 The NIRSpec team will execute periodic calibration programs to track changes in the operable shutters, and in electrical shorts, which evolve with time.
-The exact cadence of these monitoring observations during normal operations will be determined during commissioning, but we expect that the operability reference information will be updated on roughly a monthly basis.
+The exact cadence of these monitoring observations during normal operations is roughly monthly, but STScI expects that the operability reference information will be updated less frequently, and as needed.
 Updated operability files will be delivered for distribution to the different systems that use this information (including APT).
-For users, the latest operability information is made available after internal vetting, and is picked up by APT automatically when APT is restarted.
+For users, the latest operability information is made available after internal vetting, and is picked up by APT automatically when it is restarted.
 This process does not require waiting for a new release of APT.
 New diagnostics (warnings) will appear on MOS exposures with planned sources that have been impacted by the shutter status changes.

 Formal APT releases will occur on a less frequent basis, but whenever a new release of APT becomes available, it will include the latest MSA shutter operability information.
-The first big update for users will occur near the end of commissioning.
-It will include the new shutter operability information plus any instrument model changes determined from commissioning tests that can affect source positions at the MSA.
-Hence, it is expected that some planned sources will land in different shutters than when first planned, and some of these shutters may be failed shutters.
+The first big update occurred near the end of commissioning.
+It included new shutter operability information and instrument model changes determined from commissioning tests that affected source positions at the MSA.
+There have been several operability updates during Cycles 1 and 2.
+These can be expected to continue to occur infrequently.
+Also, further model updates are expected to be infrequent, if needed at all.
+With a model update, some planned sources may land in different shutters than when first planned, and with an operability update, some of these shutters may be failed shutters.
 If the impacts are not acceptable, the observations should be replanned in APT.
-All users must wait for this version of APT (or later versions) to replan MOS observations for their final MOS program updates.
+It is important to download and use the latest version of APT to replan MOS observations, especially for the final MOS program updates.

-How to know when a program needs replanning is described below.
-This article provides details about how to use updated MSA shutter operability information for replanning MOS observations prior to the MOS program update deadline (nominally 6 weeks before the start of observation execution, see MOS and MSATA Observing Process).
-Throughout the observing cycle, monitoring observations will likely result in shutter operability updates, but the user does not need to replan observations each time changes are indicated, precisely because the operability will continue to evolve up until observation execution.
+This article provides details about how to know when a program needs replanning after a model or shutter operability update.
+It also describes how to use updated MSA shutter operability information for replanning MOS observations prior to the MOS program update deadline (nominally 6 weeks before the start of observation execution, see MOS and MSATA Observing Process).
+Throughout the observing cycle, shutter operability updates may occur, but the user does not need to replan observations each time changes are indicated, mainly because the operability will continue to evolve up until observation execution.
 Likewise, not all impacts require replanning.

 Our best recommendation is to create the final flight-ready MOS configurations a week or two prior to your own MOS program update deadline using the latest version of APT.
 This can be done using the final assigned aperture position angle (Assigned Aperture PA) indicated in APT, and following the advice given in the NIRSpec MPT - Plans article.